paulovieira/clima/README.md

 emacs config/$NODE_ENV.js
 ```

 Edit the necessary options in the configuration files.
-In principle only these should be changed:
+In principle only these should be changed for default.js:

   - for `config/default.js`:
     + publicUri
     + publicPort
     + allowedLanguages
-  - for `config/dev.js` and `config/production.js`: copy-paste from the configuration files available in Dropbox
+  - for `config/dev.js` and `config/production.js`: copy-paste from the configuration files available in Dropbox.

 Create the database and populate with the initial data:
 ```